 You can review the results in the dashboard and you also get the details of any activity emailed over to you on a daily basis.

-Use DripRevolution to increase traffic to your blog and help you rank higher in the search engines.
+Use DripRevolution to increase traffic to your blog and help you rank higher.

 #21 – Medium

-And, it’s been used by a lot of clever marketers, like James Clear, Ryan Holiday and Gary Vaynerchuck:
+It’s been used by a lot of marketers, like James Clear, Ryan Holiday and Gary Vaynerchuck: